Skip to Content

 How to keep it clean

 We have now established that British Shorthair cats will shed, still less than other breeds but they will.
-Despite your best efforts, great diet, exciting baths, you will still have to deal with the cat hair in your home.
-There is no point to overcomplicate this as you can get rid of the hair quite quickly.
+Despite your best efforts, great diet, and exciting baths, you will still have to deal with the cat hair in your home.
+There is no point in overcomplicating this as you can get rid of the hair quite quickly.

 I have two tested ways of dealing with it.